cesar-rgon/desktop-app-installer/README.md

   * The script INSTALLS the APPLICATION, with EULA support, taking as source official distro repositories, third-party one or a custom sub-script created for that purpose.
   * The script automatically DISABLES THIRD-PARTY REPOSITORY of the installed application to avoid possible problems related to this.
   * The script EXECUTES POST-INSTALLATION OPERATIONS to set-up the installed application if exists a custom sub-script for that purpose.
+  * The script STORES CREDENTIALS for AUTHENTICATION to the applicacion, if required.

 4. The script EXECUTES FINAL OPERATIONS to clean packages and remove temporal files/folders.

 5. The script SHOWS LOGS of the installation process which contains installation steps and posible errors occurred.

+6. The script SHOWS the CREDENTIALS of those installed applications that require user authentication.

 ```
 NOTE 1: Main script runs all the previous steps whereas each individual